 If your billing date is scheduled for a date that does not occur in a given month (such as the 31st), you'll be billed on the last day of that month instead.

-This message indicates that Netflix was unable to collect a payment because the financial institution rejected the monthly charge.
+This message indicates that Netflix was unable to receive a payment because the financial institution rejected the monthly charge.
 To resolve the issue, sign in to your Netflix account and update or change your payment method.
 In most cases, this will resolve the issue.

 If you're still having trouble updating your account with new payment information, please try a different payment method, or contact your financial institution to ensure your payment information is up to date and supports e-commerce transactions.